tethysplatform/tethys/docs/software_suite.rst

    :width: 300px
    :align: right

-To facilitate the large-scale computing that is often required by water resources applications, Tethys Platform leverages the computing management middleware `HTCondor <http://research.cs.wisc.edu/htcondor/>`_.
-HTCondor is both a resource management and a job scheduling software.
+To facilitate the large-scale computing that is often required by water resources applications, Tethys Platform leverages the computing management middleware `HTCondor <http://research.cs.wisc.edu/htcondor/>`_ and `Dask Distributed <http://distributed.dask.org/en/stable/>`_.

-To use the HTCondor and the computing capabilities in your app use the :doc:`./tethys_sdk/jobs` and the :doc:`./tethys_sdk/compute`.
+To use the HTCondor or Dask and the computing capabilities in your app use the :doc:`./tethys_sdk/jobs`.

 File Dataset Storage
 ====================